Kava-Labs/kava/x/pricefeed/spec/02_state.md

 ## Parameters and genesis state

-`Paramaters` determine which markets are tracked by the pricefeed and which oracles are authorized to post prices for a given market.
+`parameters` determine which markets are tracked by the pricefeed and which oracles are authorized to post prices for a given market.
 There is only one active parameter set at any given time.
 Updates to parameters can be made via on-chain parameter update proposals.

 ```go
 // Params params for pricefeed.
 Can be altered via governance